yousefvand/shellman/samples/backup-tool/README.md

 ### main code

 Now we have parsed arguments and need to set default values if any variable is not set.
-To do so use `assign if empty` snippet to set default values for `backup_dir` and `play_animation` variables.
+To do so use `assign if empty` snippet to set default values for `backupDirectory` and `playAnimation` variables.

 ```bash
 #!/usr/bin/env bash